JasonLiu134/project-recipes/README.md

 ---
 ## Hypothesis Testing

-Now, let's answer part of the question we stated in the introduction.
+Part of the question we discussed in the introduction asks about a relationship between preparation time and nutritional values for recipes.
+The calorie count is one specific nutritional value, and I personally believe that it should be prioritized since it's what I struggle with managing the most (I mostly eat food low in calories).
+As such, I want to see if there is a relationship between amount of calories and preparation time, and if it will take longer to prepare meals that will give me more calories.
 Specificially, the question we are analyzing here is:

 **Does it take longer to prepare recipes that have more calories?**